SaneBow/shhoDiningReg/README.md

  - Install the extension.
  - Go to S.H.Ho dining registration page.
- - Click the icon appeard on the left side of the address bar.
+ - Click the icon appeared on the left side of the address bar.
- - Select dinings you want to register.
+ - Select dining you want to register.
  - Click **_Register_** button.
  - Do nothing but wait. _(It may take a very long time)_
- - Done when a popup message shows up.
+ - Done when a pop-up message shows up.
  - Go to next page and do the same thing.

 ## Notice

  - Not able to register items from different pages.
- - If you accidently closed the tab, re-open it and everything will continue automatically.
+ - If you accidentally closed the tab, re-open it and everything will continue automatically.
  - Never close chrome when processing.
  - It should work for other registration pages on ITSC WRS system if you slightly change the codes.

 ## Features

  - Actually you can browse in other tabs while registering.
- - Need not to care about ever-registered dinings.
+ - Need not to care about ever-registered dining.
 We can detect them.
  - Skip the confirmation window. _(Brilliant idea from https://github.com/sheepfriend/DiningReg/blob/master/reg.js Many thanks to the author.)_

 ## About Me